How can I reach someone at Transracial Journeys?

 Yes.
 Older teenagers who have been to camp at least one year can apply to be counselors-in-training.
 Exceptions may be made for mature younger teenagers who have attended camp multiple years already.
 All CITs must still attend camp with a registered parent.

+While TRJ Family Camp is not a therapeutic camp and does not provide social services, we strive to support families as best as we can.
 The emphasis for children is on building community, having fun, and exploring issues of race, adoption, and identity in safe and age-appropriate ways.
-We continue to increase our level of therapeutic support each year, yet should a child be unable to participate successfully in group activities or need to take a longer break, parents may be called in for support.
+We continue to increase our level of trauma-informed support each year.
+Should a child be unable to participate successfully in group activities or need to take a longer break, parents may be called to support their child.
 Children who are currently experiencing significant behavioral or mental health challenges may need more active involvement from a parent.

 What should we bring to camp?

-· Comfortable clothing, footwear, and outerwear for both warm and cool weather
+● Comfortable clothing, footwear, and lightweight outerwear for both indoors and outdoors

-· Personal items for free time – baseball gloves, frisbees, reading materials, cards, yoga mat, musical instruments, hand drums/percussion instruments, etc.
+● Personal items for free time – baseball gloves, frisbees, frisbee golf discs, reading materials, cards, yoga mat, musical instruments, hand drums/percussion instruments, etc.

 Please leave at home: alcohol, drugs, pets, fireworks, firearms, and knives.